khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

   <div class="md">

-## Transparency
+### Transparency

-Transparency is used only to indicate hover and active states within themes.
-Each theme has a series of four transparencies to utilize alpha levels ranging from 0.02 to 0.08.
+Transparency is used only to effectively shade an element in relation to the surface below.

 <color-palette
     :shades="[